Rachel Verdick, Society Board President invites a visitor to sign the guest book.

-Marylou Colver, President
+Marylou Colver, Our Founder

 Marylou founded the Society in 2011.
 The triple bottom line benefits of preservation—environmental, economic, and social—are at the heart of the Society’s mission.
 She also researches, writes, and presents information on Lake Oswego’s history.
 She received the City of Lake Oswego’s Historic Preservation Merit Award as well as the City’s Unsung Hero Award plus the Excellence in Community Service Award from the Daughters of the American Revolution for her work in preserving and showcasing Lake Oswego’s unique history.
 She founded the Lake Oswego Historic Home Tour in 2007, but she has not been associated with it since 2009.
 Marylou is also the author of the book Lake Oswego Vignettes: Illiterate Cows to College-Educated Cabbage which was published by The History Press in March 2012.

 Board of Directors

 Rachel Verdick, an Oregon native, moved to Lake Oswego in 2001 with her husband Jonathan Puskas.
 She earned her B.A. in Sociology from Saint Mary’s College, Notre Dame, IN and an MBA from the University of Notre Dame.
 After designing a second story addition to her own home, Rachel decided to exit her corporate management career to pursue her dream of architecture.
 She enrolled in the Architectural Design and Drafting program at Portland Community College where she completed her AAS in Architectural Design in 2010.
 Immediately thereafter, she opened Verdick Residential Designs.
 Currently, Rachel earned her Master’s Degree in Historic Preservation from Boston Architectural College.
 She also serves on the City of Lake Oswego Historic Resources Advisory Board and Lake Oswego Arts Council Gallery Without Walls Selection Committee.